Megalodon Shark Facts: Size, Extinction, Sightings and Other FAQ

 Here are some facts in answer to questions often asked about the real Megalodon shark:

 Estimates vary, but a good guess is Megalodon first appeared as early as 28 million years ago, and last appeared about 1.5 million years ago.
 Some researchers have calculated a slightly narrower range, more like 20-2 million years.

 What evidence is there that this shark really existed?

 Fossilized teeth, some of which measure seven inches in height, are the main pieces of evidence here.
 There are also rare examples of vertebrae.
 Because shark skeletons consist mostly of cartilage, these are the only parts that fossilize.
 But there are also marks on whale bones, which match with Megalodon teeth.
 This tells us a great deal about the size and behavior of this shark.

 Big.
-An accepted estimate today is 50-60 feet, and perhaps 60-70 tons, but of course we can’t know for sure.
+An accepted estimate today is 50 to 60 feet, and perhaps 60 to 70 tons, but of course we can’t know for sure.
 Researchers use calculations based on White Shark measurements and fossilized Megalodon teeth and vertebrae to determine the size of an adult megalodon.
 Early researchers thought it could have reached up to 100 feet in length!

 Check out the image below of the Megalodon shark compared to a human.
 Yikes!

 Anything it wanted!
 Prehistoric whales would have been on the menu, as well as sea lions, dolphins, and even giant sea turtles.
 Megalodon was the apex predator of its day, and a full-grown adult would have been capable of taking on the biggest whales in the ocean.

 Researchers think Megalodon was a coastal hunter, similar to a Great White.
 This means it would have stayed relatively close to shore.
 Of course, Megalodon would have chosen much larger prey than the Great White.
 However, even today many whales pass close to shore during their migrations, so it is easy to see why Meg would have used this hunting behavior.